 - Fresh baby spinach

-- Garlic cloves: In addition to the garlic, freshly grated ginger is also a nice addition if you enjoy the flavor.
+- Fresh garlic cloves: In addition to the garlic, freshly grated ginger is also a nice addition if you enjoy the flavor.

 - Tamari: Or substitute soy sauce, but I use tamari for gluten-free.
-Use low-sodium if desired.
+Be sure to use low-sodium if desired.
+Coconut aminos could also work.

-- Toasted sesame oil: Or you can substitute olive oil but I enjoy the flavor of toasted sesame oil.
+- Toasted sesame oil: Or you can substitute a good quality olive oil but I enjoy the flavor of toasted sesame oil.

 - Sesame seeds for serving: These are optional, but recommended.
 I like to sprinkle a teaspoon or so of sesame seeds on my bowl before serving.